 Under the Companies Act 2014 we are required to report to you if, in our opinion, the disclosures of board members' remuneration and transactions specified by sections 305 to 312 of that Act have not been made.
 We have no exceptions to report arising from this responsibility.

 Mary Cleary

-For and on behalf of PricewaterhouseCoopers

-Mary Lleary

-Chartered Accountants and Statutory Audit Firm
+For and on behalf of PricewaterhouseCoopers Chartered Accountants and Statutory Audit Firm Dublin essary for the purposes of our audit.
+The Parent financial statements to be readily and properly audited.

-Dublin
+1 March 2022

 Group Income Statement